globelabs/api/Python/docs/payment.md

 ## Introduction

-The Globe Payment API lets you develop client applications to charge subscribers using the most basic form of electronic communication.
-This document describes how to use the OAUTH/RESTful calling style and client libraries for various programming languages (currently Java, Python, PHP, NodeJS and PHP).
-For other languages and libraries you can access the Payment protocol manually.
-The following documentation describes how you can access the Payment API directly with examples of request types, options and responses.
+The Globe Payment API lets you develop client applications to charge subscribers.
+This document describes how to use the OAUTH/RESTful calling style and client library for Pyhon.

 ## Getting Started